-I’ve written a lot of really good content on technical analysis over the past couple of years, and I figured it was time to put it all the best content into one place, so that anyone who was starting out trading would have a simple beginner’s guide.
-The goal is that you would be able to learn the basics on the major technical analysis indicators.
+Over the past couple of years, I’ve written a lot of really good content and tips for trading using technical analysis, and I figured it was time to put together the best of this info in one place.
+This way, anyone starting out trading can have a simple beginner’s guide to follow.
+My goal is to help you learn the basics of the major technical analysis indicators.

 So it is after more than 3 hours of pulling it all together.
 A collection of the finest guides, tutorials, videos, articles; complied together in the order that they should be read.

 Click the titles for the full articles.
 Let me know what you think via the comments!

 Technical analysis is one of the superior ways in which investors and traders can make better decisions when trading stocks and options.
 For many option traders, technical analysis gives much clearer entry and exit signals for making money in the markets.
 While it’s true that some investors dismiss technical analysis as inconclusive and arbitrary, the fact remains that technical analysis (when used properly) has a lot of empirical evidence to support it as a reliable trading tool.